jerem-marti/2026-Programming-Interactive-Objects/README.md

 - 1024×3 = 3072 bytes of memory per image

 Content:
-- The pixel is the main subject
+- The pixel is the main subject!
+- LEDs emit strong light: can be considered as light source, reflective, blurred, etc.
+- Phyiscal object, can be placed or manipulated

 Pixel based algorithms:
 - [Dithering](https://en.wikipedia.org/wiki/Dither) (Bayer, Floyd-Steinberg, error diffusion, etc.)